 Wrapping Up 🌯

-To help you in your quest to find the best website builder, we’ve compared WordPress vs Squarespace on five key aspects:
+To help you in your quest to find the best website builder, we’ve compared WordPress vs Squarespace on six key aspects:

 - Ease of use.
 For absolute beginners, Squarespace has the gentlest learning curve.